Witch bottle: In Belgium

-During the renovation of the De Zwarte Ruiter pub in Turnhout, Belgium, in 2020 a jug from the 16th century was discovered.
+During the renovation of the De Zwarte Ruiter pub in Turnhout, Belgium, in 2020 a jug from the sixteenth century was discovered.
 It was used to ward off witchcraft.
 It is the first time such a "witch bottle" has been found in Europe outside England.

 In the United States

-To date, less than a dozen possible witch bottles have been identified in the United States.
+To date, fewer than a dozen possible witch bottles have been identified in the United States.
 Archaeologist Marshall Becker was the first to identify an American witch bottle in an archaeological context.
 Known as the Essington witch bottle, the artifact was recovered during excavations on Great Tinicum Island in Delaware County, Pennsylvania.
-A mid-19th to early 20th-century slave or tenant site in Dorchester County, Maryland yielded a buried witch bottle whose cork stopper was bristling with straight pins.
+A mid-nineteenth to early twentieth-century slave or tenant site in Dorchester County, Maryland, yielded a buried witch bottle whose cork stopper was bristling with straight pins.
 In 2016, a bottle filled with nails was excavated from the hearth of a Civil War site in Virginia and appears to be a witch bottle.